yfzhou42/YunFan.Zhou.github.io/index.markdown

 * Fall 2020: the deep learning course I TA'ed in spring 2020 for [Yann LeCun](http://yann.lecun.com/) and Alfredo Canziani is now up on [Alf's github page](https://atcold.github.io/pytorch-Deep-Learning/), check out all of Alf's wonderful teaching materials and thanks to students for your notetaking

-* Fall 2020: [X-CAL: Explicit Calibration for Survival Analysis](https://papers.nips.cc/paper/2020/hash/d4a93297083a23cc099f7bd6a8621131-Abstract.html?fbclid=IwAR0N1TGoxo2EOO9CukVt5baIgY0wW9Mell_GkgzKvzPBuSxahMTpc6GuNUI) accepted to NeurIPS 2020!
-Work by myself\*, Xintian Han\*, Aahlad Puli\*, Adler J. Perotte, and Rajesh Ranganath. [arxiv link](https://arxiv.org/pdf/2101.05346.pdf)
+* Fall 2020: [X-CAL: Explicit Calibration for Survival Analysis](https://arxiv.org/pdf/2101.05346.pdf) accepted to NeurIPS 2020!

 * Summer 2019: I'm working in [Emtiyaz Khan's](https://emtiyaz.github.io/) Approximate Bayesian Inference group at [RIKEN AIP](https://aip.riken.jp/) in Tokyo!